rlabrecque/Steamworks.NET/README.md

 -----------

 * _Steamworks.NET_ does not currently support ISteamAppTicket or ISteamGameCoordinator.
-* The following Interfaces are largely untested (but should be completely functional):
+* The following Interfaces are somewhat untested (but should be completely functional):
 ```
 ISteamAppsList
 ISteamMatchmaking